-The Jappaleh Foundation is a Foundation in Belgium, The Netherlands and The
+The Jappaleh Foundation is a Non-Governmental-Organisation in Belgium, The

 We do this, amongst other things, through: